 Rohan has been regularly invited to perform during the celebrated December Music Season in Chennai since 1998 in acclaimed music organizations such as the Madras Music Academy (dubbed the Carnegie Hall of India), Parthasarathy Swami Sabha, Narada Gana Sabha, Mylapore Fine Arts Club, Indian Fine Arts Society, Bharat Kalachar, and Hamsadwhani.
 His December 2003 series included a landmark performance at India’s oldest music festival, the Harballabh Sangeet Sammelan, with Chitravina N. Ravikiran, marking the second South Indian concert in the organization’s 130-year history.

 Rohan has also collaborated with the leading Indian classical dancers and dance companies specializing in bharatanatyam, kuchipudi, and Odissi.
-Notable performances include a week-long concert with Ramaa Bharadwaj at the Hollywood Bowl, prime-time shows at the Chicago World Music Festival with Hema and Krithika Rajagopalan and the Natya Dance Theatre , a sacred music and dance ensemble with Malini Srinivasan at the Michigan Festival of Sacred Music, and a Sankara Eye Foundation fundraiser tour with Sanchita Bhattacharya.
-Many of the collaborations feature his new compositions.
+Notable performances include a week-long concert with Ramaa Bharadwaj at the Hollywood Bowl, prime-time shows at the Chicago World Music Festival with Hema and Krithika Rajagopalan and the Natya Dance Theatre, a music and dance ensemble with Malini Srinivasan at the Michigan Festival of Sacred Music, and diverse productions with the Ragamala Dance Company.